Antonijs Springovičs: Metropolitan Archbishop

-On 25 November 1923 Springovičs was appointed as the first archbishop of Riga after the diocese was elevated on 25 October 1923.
-In November 1926 he was awarded the Latvian Order of the Three Stars.
-On 8 May 1937 Springovičs became metropolitan archbishop after the suffragan Diocese of Liepāja was created.
+On 25 November 1923, Springovičs was appointed as the first archbishop of Riga after the diocese was elevated on 25 October 1923.
+In November 1926, he was awarded the Latvian Order of the Three Stars.
+On 8 May 1937, Springovičs became metropolitan archbishop after the suffragan Diocese of Liepāja was created.
 In 1939 he was awarded an honorary doctorate from the University of Latvia.

 Soviet occupation

-Archbishop Springovičs faced numerous challenges during the Soviet occupation.
+Springovičs faced numerous challenges during the Soviet occupation.
 The Faculty of Theology in the University of Latvia was closed and its library books were confiscated.
 Springovičs remained in Latvia under the pretext of poor health after he was ordered to leave.
-On 7 March 1946 the Major Seminary of Riga was reopened after it was closed by the Soviets.
-Archbishop Springovičs died on October 1, 1958.
+On 7 March 1946, the Major Seminary of Riga was reopened after it was closed by the Soviets.
+Springovičs died on October 1, 1958, aged 81, in Riga.
 His funeral took place on October 6 in St. James's Cathedral, Riga.
 The requiem mass was celebrated by Bishop Pēteris Strods.
 Springovičs was buried in St Michael's cemetery in Riga.